 The Honest Company

-Honest is known for playful on-trend prints that change with the seasons, with spring patterns featuring everything from a flowers and fresh produce to trucks and barnyard animals.
-The diapers also come in solid white.
-They’re made with sustainable materials, including fluff pulp harvested from sustainably managed forests, and skip the harsh stuff, like chlorine processing, synthetic fragrances, lotions and latex.
+Honest is known for playful on-trend prints that change with the seasons.
+Their new spring patterns feature avocados, freshly picked poppies, a special delivery from the farm and cute, seasonal lemons for a fresh look.
+All Honest diapers are made with sustainable materials, including fluff pulp harvested from sustainably managed forests, and skip the harsh stuff, like chlorine processing, synthetic fragrances, lotions and latex.
 Heads up for the West: Costco recently started carrying Honest Diapers in select West Coast locations.

 Aden + Anais